 •NOTE: OEM rubber brake hoses generally cannot be adapted to Wilwood calipers.
 The caliper inlet fitting is a 1/8-27 NPT.
-The preferred method is to use steel adapter fittings at the caliper, either straight, 45 or 90 degree and enough steel braided line to allow for full suspension travel and turning radius, lock to lock.
+The preferred method is to use steel adapter fittings at the caliper, either straight, 45 or 90 degree (use PTFE tape on pipe threads of adapter fitting for proper sealing to caliper) and enough steel braided line to allow for full suspension travel and turning radius, lock to lock.
 Carefully route lines to prevent contact with moving suspension, brake or wheel components.
 Wilwood hose kits are designed for use in many different vehicle applications and it is the installer's responsibility to properly route and ensure adequate clearance and retention for brake hose components.
+Wilwood offers a hose kit, P/N 220-6420, which includes hoses, fittings, etc., all in one package for this application.